dvdsk/site/public/content/posts/vim_recipes.md

 draft: true
 ---

-My list of intermediate Neovim recipes, not so obvious operations and functions that make tasks easier and safer.
+My list of intermediate _Neovim_ recipes, sequences of user actions and lua functions that make repetative tasks easier and safer.
 This is a living document and growing as I find more good patterns.

 ## Quick fix list fun